-In the January 2011 referendum, some 99% of South Sudanese voters approved were in favour of separation.
+In the January 2011 referendum, about 99% of South Sudanese voters were in favour of separation.
 The independent state of South Sudan was declared six months later.

 While he agreed to let South Sudan go, his attitude to Darfur, where a conflict has raged since 2003 when rebels took up arms at alleged government discrimination, has been characterised by belligerence.

 But he denies international accusations that he has backed Arab Janjaweed militias accused of war crimes against the region's black African communities.

 Mr Bashir was born in 1944 to a farming family in northern Sudan, which was then part of the Egyptian Kingdom.
 He is a member of Al-Bedairyya Al-Dahmashyya, a Bedouin tribe.

 He joined the Egyptian army as a young man and rose through the ranks, fighting in the 1973 war against Israel.

 Little is known about his private life.
 He has no children and took a second wife in his 50s.
 He married the widow of Ibrahim Shams al-Din, considered a war hero in the north - as an example to others, he said.